 Make sure you are coming prepared for an awesome week!
-Bring appropriate clothing for the various events of the week (look under the “LEAD Dress Code Guide” tab of the Details webpage); you will also need to pack sheets or a sleeping bag, towels and toiletries, and a few more necessary items.
+Bring appropriate clothing for the various events of the week (you can find more information in the “LEAD Dress Code Guide“); you will also need to pack sheets or a sleeping bag, towels and toiletries, and a few more necessary items.
 Be sure to bring a reusable water bottle to refill throughout the week so you can stay hydrated!
-Look under the “What to Bring” section within the “Details and Policies” tab to see what else you should bring.
+Look under the “What to Bring” section within “Details and Policies” to see what else you should bring.

 Before you come, be sure to read over our camp policies!
 You’ll be expected to be aware of and adhere to these policies during LEAD.
 A copy of the camp policies will be included in your student binder.

 If you are delayed and will arrive late, please call us at 517-321-6233 x2.
 Students arriving after 6:30 pm should bring their luggage to orientation.
-They will have time to choose a room afterwards.
+They will have time to take their luggage to their rooms afterward.

 Pizza will be served Sunday night at 8:15 pm.
 As it is very late in the day, you may want to get dinner before dropping off your student.

-We are excited to say that Spring Arbor University has updated their policies and will NOT be requiring face coverings or social distancing.
+COVID-19: Please Note: Spring Arbor University will not be requiring face coverings or social distancing.

-- Please monitor your student’s health and let us know if they are exhibiting severe symptoms before bringing them to LEAD.
+- Please monitor your student’s health leading up to camp and let us know if they are exhibiting any severe or concerning symptoms before bringing them to LEAD.